z2lai/react-emotion-multi-step-form/README.md

 ]
 ```

-Otherwise, the array passed into the options prop should follow the format as follows:
+Otherwise, the array passed into the options prop should be in the following format:
 ```jsx
 const options = [
   ['colours'],